davidbrowne/dsga/docs/DOCUMENTATION.md

 * ```operator ^=```

 #### Comparison Operators - not in GLSL
+The comparisons are not very strict.
+They also work when comparing types where one is convertible to the other.
+The component count must be the same, except when comparing a length 1 vector with a scalar.
 * ```operator ==```
 * ```operator !=``` - created automatically from ```operator ==``` in ```c++20```
 * ```operator <=>``` - lexicographic comparison of x, y, z, w components in that order (assuming vectors of length 4)